-There are now more than twenty members including six trustees and we expect to have many more members once the shed is ‘up and running’.
-Our intention is to be open 2 or 3 days a week.
+There are now more more than thirty members including six trustees and we open 3 days a week (see below).

 Since October 2017 we have leased a site at a pepper corn rent on the Newhouse Farm Industrial Estate and purchased a used caravan (30’ x 10’), which is to be used as Mess / Meeting Room.
 We have detailed plans for the 30’ x 20’ shed, which is to be of a well-insulated timber construction with a concrete floor for use all year round.
 Some donations of equipment and tools have already been made.
 Planning Permission has been granted by Shropshire County Council.